 There was no need to waste time calling for someone, waiting for them to respond, then telling them what the message was.
 It wasted time.
 Put the message in the call, they can acknowledge it, and move on.
 It was faster.
 Our radio room got a reputation.
 A good one.

-During the second match, Barbara (my boss) and Tony (who handled the maintenence on the handheld radios, and who charged the batteries) came in the radio room and told me and my buddy, "You're relived.
+During the third match, Barbara (my boss) and Tony (who handled the maintenence on the handheld radios, and who charged the batteries) came in the radio room and told me and my buddy, "You're relived.
 Go watch the match for 20 minutes, or so".
 WOW!
 What a treat!
 We wandered about into the stands, and as it happened, we got to see the only goal of the match.
 When we thought we'd been playing "hooky" for long enough, we wandered back to our post, where Barbara and Tony were looking pretty haggard.
 I think in the brief amount of time we'd been gone, they got a new appreciation for what we did, and how well we did it.
 I never got to leave my radios during a match again.